Ecwid/ecwid-api-docs/includes/_orders.md

 ## Get order invoice

-Get invoice HTML code for a specific order placed in a store.
+Get HTML code of an invoice for a specific order placed in an Ecwid store.

 > Request example